-In a recent study, researchers sought to find out that certain types of music in the workplace can help improve cognitive performance.
+In recent studies, researchers sought to find out that certain types of music in the workplace can help improve cognitive performance.
 The best part is that you don’t even have to listen to music you particularly enjoy.

 We all have our own music tastes.
 Listening to music that we enjoy can have a significant impact on our mood.
-Music has the ability to evoke memories, thoughts, and even feelings of happiness or sadness.
-But how does it affect our work productivity?
+Music has the ability to evoke memories, thoughts of music lovers, and even feelings of happiness or sadness.
+But how does it affect our workplace productivity?
 Let’s find out.

-In this blog, we’ll look at the pros and cons of listening to music in the office, as well as some recommendations for songs that can help you perform better at work.
+In this blog, we’ll look at the pros and cons of listening to music in the office, as well as some recommendations for songs and tips for focusing productivity that can help you perform better at work with colleagues.

 The Pros of Music in the Workplace